Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Accounting for cultural traits interdependence

-Since these cultural trait dependencies are not observed, graphical models can be used to infer the underlying network of cultural values for each country.
-Using the previously used analogy as a concrete stepping stone in our research framework, a graph, here, will have the 10 cultural traits as nodes and the discovery of edges is performed individually for each country.
-Gaussian graphical models (Ggm) are popular models for inference of undirected graphs \citep{lauritzen1996graphical}.
-They move beyond simplistic approaches based on pairwise correlations and measure dependencies in terms of partial correlations, that is the correlation of two nodes conditional on all the others.
-Since the responses to the 10 selected questions of the WVS Wave 6 are ordinal or categorical, and therefore not normally distributed, Gaussian copula graphical models (Gcgm) will be considered for our analysis.
-The next section describes the method in detail and looks closely at the Bayesian inferential procedure that has been recently developed for model selection and parameter estimation for Gcgm \citep{mohammadi2017bayesian}.
+Since these cultural trait dependencies are not observed, statistical methods are needed to infer the underlying network of cultural values for each country.
+Using the previously used analogy as a concrete stepping stone in the proposed research framework, a network, in the cases presented, is going to be composed of 10 cultural traits, as nodes, and the discovery of edges is performed individually for each country.
+The next Section describes the specific method selected for network inference and highlights the innovative aspect with respect to existing approaches.
+In the following Section, a measure of distance between the inferred cultural networks is going to be developed.